Reverse mathematics

 Reverse mathematics is a program in mathematical logic that seeks to determine which axioms are required to prove theorems of mathematics.
 Its defining method can briefly be described as "going backwards from the theorems to the axioms", in contrast to the ordinary mathematical practice of deriving theorems from axioms.
 It can be conceptualized as sculpting out necessary conditions from sufficient ones.

 The reverse mathematics program was foreshadowed by results in set theory such as the classical theorem that the axiom of choice and Zorn's lemma are equivalent over ZF set theory.
 The goal of reverse mathematics, however, is to study possible axioms of ordinary theorems of mathematics rather than possible axioms for set theory.
 Reverse mathematics is usually carried out using subsystems of second-order arithmetic, where many of its definitions and methods are inspired by previous work in constructive analysis and proof theory.
 The use of second-order arithmetic also allows many techniques from recursion theory to be employed; many results in reverse mathematics have corresponding results in computable analysis.
-In higher-order reverse mathematics, the focus is on subsystems of higher-order arithmetic, and the associated richer language.
+In higher-order reverse mathematics, the focus is on subsystems of higher-order arithmetic, and the associated richer languages.

+Richer languages are generated through analysis of the axiomatic strength of mathematical theorems utilizing the language defined as all finite types.
+This richer language allows for a more natural direct formalization of core concepts of modern analysis, topology and functionals.

 The program was founded by Harvey Friedman and brought forward by Steve Simpson.

+Constructive reverse mathematics is related program which is applied to constructive mathematics.

 General principles

 In reverse mathematics, one starts with a framework language and a base theory—a core axiom system—that is too weak to prove most of the theorems one might be interested in, but still powerful enough to develop the definitions necessary to state these theorems.
-For example, to study the theorem “Every bounded sequence of real numbers has a supremum” it is necessary to use a base system that can speak of real numbers and sequences of real numbers.
+For example, to study the theorem "Every bounded sequence of real numbers has a supremum" it is necessary to use a base system that can speak of real numbers and sequences of real numbers.

 For each theorem that can be stated in the base system but is not provable in the base system, the goal is to determine the particular axiom system (stronger than the base system) that is necessary to prove that theorem.
 To show that a system S is required to prove a theorem T, two proofs are required.
 The first proof shows T is provable from S; this is an ordinary mathematical proof along with a justification that it can be carried out in the system S. The second proof, known as a reversal, shows that T itself implies S; this proof is carried out in the base system.
 The reversal establishes that no axiom system S′ that extends the base system can be weaker than S while still proving T.